Islands, Beaches, Waterfalls and Wildlife Sanctuaries

 1. Rotoroa Island

 Auckland’s Hauraki Gulf Marine Park is one of the most biologically and geographically diverse marine parks in the world.
 In fact, whales and dolphins are seen on most trips!
-To find out more, visit the Auckland Whale and Dolphin Safari website.
+Check out the Auckland Whale and Dolphin Safari on Viator.

 3. Rangitoto Island